sandialabs/cf/doc/wiki/Project-Setup-Documentation.md

 - Open a **command line** tool (Terminal, cmd,...)
 - Go to the CF git repo on your local machine and then **go to** `src\gov.sandia.cf`
-- Type `mvn clean install -DskipTests` to build the project and run unit tests
+- Type `mvn clean install -"Dmaven.test.skip"=true` to build the project and run unit tests

 ### Build with Maven

 - Open a command line tool (Terminal, cmd,...)
 - Go to the CF git repo on your local machine and then go to `src\gov.sandia.cf`
 - Type `mvn clean install` to build the project and run unit tests

 [Go back to the top of the page](#content-body)